 When selling the property, many housing associations will charge a non-refundable marketing fee to cover their costs during the nomination period.
 The price of this will vary but, typically, larger housing providers charge around £350.

 This fee is usually deducted from the total proceeds of the sale upon completion.
 This fee goes towards the cost of publishing your listing and organising viewings.

 Another cost you will need to pay is the cost of the surveyor when they conduct a valuation.
 Many providers will recommend a professional from their panel of surveyors, but you do not have to accept.
 You can still compare surveying quotes should you want to find other options.

 The cost of the valuation will depend on the location and size of your home as well as the surveyors themselves.
 However, you should expect to pay around £250-£500.

 You will also need to pay both your own conveyancing costs and the housing association’s legal fees.
-Our research discovered that the average conveyancing cost for selling a house is £1,000.
+Our research discovered that the conveyancing fees for selling a house are £1,000.
 This means you will have to add an additional £450-£500 to cover the Shared Ownership legal fees.

 Energy Performance Certificate (EPC)